-(a) for personnel costs declared as actual costs: the hourly rate is calculated per full financial year, as follows:
+(a) for personnel costs declared as actual costs (i.e. budget categories A.1, A.2, A.3 [and A.6]): the hourly rate is calculated per full financial year, as follows:

-{actual annual personnel costs (excluding additional remuneration) for the person divided by number of annual productive hours} using the personnel costs and the number of productive hours for each full financial year covered by the reporting period concerned.
+{actual annual personnel costs (excluding additional remuneration) for the person number of annual productive hours} using the personnel costs and the number of productive hours for each full financial year covered by the reporting period concerned.
 If a financial year is not closed at the end of the reporting period, the beneficiaries must use the hourly rate of the last closed financial year available.